-NS399 : Ind Study in Mar Trans & Nautical Sci -- INDEPENDENT STUDY IN MARINE TRANSPORTATION AND NAUTICAL SCIENCE - Prerequisite: Permission of instructor.
+NS399 : Ind Study in Mar Trans & Nautical Sci - INDEPENDENT STUDY IN MARINE TRANSPORTATION AND NAUTICAL SCIENCE - Prerequisite: Permission of instructor.
 Cr.
 1.

-NS400 : Ind Study in Mar Trans & Nautical Sci -- INDEPENDENT STUDY IN MARINE TRANSPORTATION AND NAUTICAL SCIENCE - Prerequisite: Permission of Instructor.
+NS400 : Ind Study in Mar Trans & Nautical Sci - INDEPENDENT STUDY IN MARINE TRANSPORTATION AND NAUTICAL SCIENCE - Prerequisite: Permission of Instructor.
 Cr.
 3.

-NS412 : Advanced Tanker Operations -- An elective course for deck or engine students planning to sail aboard tankers.
-Examines the theory, principles, and operation of inert gas and crude oil washing systems found aboard modern tankers.
-Successful completion of the course will lead to the credit of 2 loads & 2 discharges toward the Tankerman PIC endorsement.
+NS412 : Advanced Tanker Operations - An elective course for students planning to sail aboard tank vessels which examines the current theories, principles, and practices of tanker operations.
+The course is designed to solidify and increase the student's knowledge of operations and management skills aboard various types of tankers through lectures and lab simulations.
 Prerequisite: NS210, or ET201 and EG234.
 Cr.
 3.

-NS415 : RMS Titanic -- The course will explore the history of the RMS Titanic, addressing in particular certain aspects of that history which offer lessons for today's mariner.
-This should give the student a better indepth understanding of principles he or she is currently studying in other courses.
+NS415 : RMS Titanic - The course will explore the history of the RMS Titanic, addressing in particular certain aspects of that history which offer lessons for today's mariner.
+This should give the student a better in-depth understanding of principles he or she is currently studying in other courses.
 Particular emphasis will be placed on Hollywood's treatment of the subject, bridge team management, lifeboats, stability, and ship's structure.
 This course will also address social responsibility issues.
 Rec.
 3, Cr.
 3.

-NS420 : Ship's Business -- This course addresses the administrative aspect of the master's job aboard ship.
+NS420 : Ship's Business - This course addresses the administrative aspect of the master's job aboard ship.
 Subject areas include applicable U.S. Laws, international codes and conventions, vessel security, shipping articles, logbooks, documents and certificates, Customs and Immigration paperwork, cargo paperwork, charter parties, and dealing with domestic and foreign authorities.
 Rec.
 3, Cr.
 3.